jaydson/jaydson.com/content/en/post/2019/web-assembly-virus.md

 slug: web-assembly-virus
 tags:
 - vlog
-- programacao
+- programming
 - javascript
-title: WebAssembly é vírus?
+title: Is WebAssembly virus?
 ---
-Mais um vídeo para o canal da [BrazilJS](https://www.youtube.com/user/BrazilJS).
+Another video for the [BrazilJS](https://www.youtube.com/user/BrazilJS) channel on YouTube. (video in portuguese)
-Eita!
-WebAssembly é vírus? 🤔
+Is WebAssembly virus? 🤔
-Claro que não!
+Of course not!

-O que acontece é que, como com quase toda tecnologia, vulnerabilidades são sempre exploradas.
+As it happens with almost all technology, vulnerabilities are always exploited.
-Com o WebAssembly não é diferente.
+With WebAssembly is no different.
-Em sua versão 1.0 estável e disponível nos principais navegadores de mercado (Chrome, Firefox, Safari e Edge) o WebAssembly já pode ser considerado um pilar das tecnologias Web.
+In its stable version 1.0 being available in all major browsers (Chrome, Firefox, Safari and Edge), WebAssembly can already be considered a pillar of web technologies.
-Um estudo publicado em junho de 2019 revelou que nos top 1 milhão de sites, um em cada 600 sites usam WebAssembly.
+A study published in June 2019 revealed that in the top one million websites, one in 600 uses WebAssembly.
-Destes sites usando WebAssembly, 50 % o utilizavam de maneira maliciosa, explorando alguma vulnerabilidade, cryptomining e malwares.
+Of these websites that runs WebAssembly, 50% are usint it with malicious intention, exploiting some vulnerability, cryptomining and malware.

 {{< youtube HHbx1aXQ35A >}}